Teaching a child to groom

 The bottom line

 These skills aren’t going to be perfect right away – some people don’t really hit their self-grooming stride until their 20s.
 Toddlers are often very interested in doing things themselves, so Baby might be really happy to take on some grooming responsibility.
-And no matter how good he gets at grooming themselves, don’t worry – he will always be your baby.
+And no matter how good they get at grooming themself, don’t worry – they will always be your baby.

 Sources